russB489/russB489/README.md

 I’m Russell

 Some of my interests are coding, design, photography, video games, chess, space...
-Currently practicing web development and learning the basics
+Currently practicing web development and programming.

 <!---
 russB489/russB489 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.